About Sandra L.

 What types of students have you worked with?

-I have worked with students as young as 6 and as old as 70.
-I work with special needs in any form.
-I work with students that practice really hard to attain a specific goal and others who are only trying to get better for band music.
+I have worked with students as young as 6 and starting at 70.
+I work with any special needs.
+I work with students that practice and wish to attain a specific goal and others need help with band music.

 What advice would you give a student looking to hire a teacher in your area of expertise?